yakovenkomax/pumpt-up-prompt/README.md

 # Pumped Up Prompt
 Pumped Up Prompt is a set of solutions to improve your shell experience.
 It contains:
 1. Custom segmented shell prompt;
-2. Font with segment separators and icons;
+2. Font with segment separators and icons*;
 3. Optional improvements.

+*Pumped Up Prompt uses the same Unicode character places as Powerline Patched fonts, so you can use Pumped Up Prompt fonts instead of them if you don't need other functionality.

 ## Features
 Light 🎈<br/>
 	Pure bash.
-No hidden engines in background.
+No hidden engines in the background.
 Fast even in huge projects.<br/>

 Beautiful 🎀<br/>
-	All separators are handcrafted and pixel perfect.
+	All separators are handcrafted and pixel-perfect.
 Enjoy the smoothness.<br/>

 Hard to pronounce 🤔<br/>
 	Not really a feature, but... you can use it as a tongue twister!